wirewright/wirewright/man/wwml.md

   Writing something like `◇-foo` **is wrong**, and will confusingly enough result in `◇ -foo`.

 ### Backmaps and rewriter circuits

+> [!NOTE]
+> These are scheduled for removal once all relevant rulesets are ported to
+> Alloy backmaps.

 - `→<term>` is the same as writing `($my <term>)`
 - `↑<term>` is the same as writing `($up <term>)`